 Our double-crested cormorant is a striking, relatively large waterbird, all-black at any distance, often recognizable for its typical fast, close-to-the-water flight.
 At a distance the bird's profile recalls the common loon, but the head is typically tilted up slightly, so the silhouette is distinctive.
 Away from the Atlantic coast, it is the only cormorant likely to be seen inland in eastern Canada (Godfrey, 1979, pp.32-33).
 In our township the PLACE to look is any large body of water, including the Trent and Crowe rivers.
 The TIME to look is especially in peak fall migration, mid-August to mid-October.
 The birds are heading south, to stay with open water and a nice climate (e.g., we have seen this species along the north coast of Cuba in January; and McKeating (1989) notes that banded cormorants from western Lake Erie have been shown to winter on the Gulf Coast).

 2004's cull was followed by 13 years with low numbers around Campbellford, no more than 4 sightings per year, no more than 6 birds per day (and generally just 1-2 individuals).
 2018-2021 have seen unprecedented numbers of sightings, with 142 sighting days up to 07 November 2021.
 Some colder nights in a generally mild fall season (2020) may have encouraged the cormorants to keep moving south at the end of October!
-Record numbers were seen in the past three years (e.g., 10 on 19 September 2021, 9 on 04 Oct.
+Record numbers were seen in the past seven years (e.g., 10 on 19 September 2021, 9 on 04 Oct.
 2020 and 07 September 2021, 8 on 07 Sept.
 2019, 01 Oct.
 2020 and 15 August 2021, and 7 on 12 and 13 Sept.
 2020), generally birds resting on the piers of the old railway bridge near Tim Horton's.
 The birds are clearly starting their migration, and often extend their wings to dry in the sun, while perched erect on the safety of the mid-river towers.
 These numbers are nothing compared to those encountered around roosts, as at Presqu'ile (qv).
+Anecdotally, an eBird account of a visit to Presqu'ile on 29 August 2024 included 600 cormorants along with 600 ring-billed gulls, these being by far the most abundant of 67 species recorded by Matthew Tobey.

 At Presqu'ile park the cormorant is indeed an abundant migrant and breeding summer resident, present from early April to early November.
 Numbers of nests rose sharply during the 1980s, but the history of this species in our area has shown sharp fluctuations (LaForest, 1993, pp.36-39).
 In the Kawarthas, to the north and west, the bird is (or was) but an irregular visitor, with extreme dates of 27 April to 20 November (Sadler, 1983, p.36).
 Breeding bird surveys across the province can illuminate and update these observations.
 Cormorant numbers around the Great Lakes have risen rapidly since 1973.
 For nesting, in southeastern Ontario, the bird was virtually confined to the north shore of Lake Ontario (Cadman et al., 1987, pp.44-45).
 However, the birds favour the security of islands, as at Presqu'ile, including islands on some smaller inland lakes, as well as along the shorelines of Lake Ontario and Georgian Bay (Cadman et al., 2007, pp.152-153).